ingowald/cudaKDTree/README.md

-# cudaKDTree - A Library for Building and Querying Left-Balanced (point-)kd-Trees in CUDA
+# cudaKDTree - A Library for Building and Querying Left-Balanced (point-)k-d Trees in CUDA

-Left-balanced kd-trees can be used to store and query k-dimensional data points; their main advantage over other data structures is that they can be stored without any pointers or other admin data - which makes them very useful for large data sets, and/or where you want to be able to predict how much memory you are going to use.
+Left-balanced k-d trees can be used to store and query k-dimensional data points; their main advantage over other data structures is that they can be stored without any pointers or other admin data - which makes them very useful for large data sets, and/or where you want to be able to predict how much memory you are going to use.

-This repo contains CUDA code two kinds of operations: *building* such trees, and *querying* them.
+This repository contains CUDA code two kinds of operations: *building* such trees, and *querying* them.

-## Building Left-balanced KD-Trees
+## Building Left-balanced k-d Trees

-This repo contains three different methods for building left-balanced and complete k-d trees.
-All three variants are templated over the data type contained in the tree; often this is simply a vector/point type like cuda `float3`, `int4`, etc; but the templating mechanism used also allow for specify more complex data types such as points carrying a certain payload (e.g., `struct { int3 position, int pointID };`), or even data points that allow for specifying a split dimensoin (to build what Samet calls 'generalized' k-d trees, and what Bentley originally called 'optimized' k-dtrees - those where each node can choose which dimension it wants to split in).
+This repository contains three different methods for building left-balanced and complete k-d trees.
+All three variants are templated over the data type contained in the tree; often this is simply a vector/point type like cuda `float3`, `int4`, etc; but the templating mechanism used also allow for specify more complex data types such as points carrying a certain payload (e.g., `struct { int3 position, int pointID };`), or even data points that allow for specifying a split dimension (to build what Samet calls 'generalized' k-d trees, and what Bentley originally called 'optimized' k-d trees - those where each node can choose which dimension it wants to split in).

-The three builders all offer exactly the same caller interface, and will all build *exactly* the same trees, but they offer differnt trade-offs regarding build speed vs temporary memory used during building. `cubit/builder_thrust` is the fastest, but relies on `thrust`, and requires up to 3x as much memory during building as the input data itself. `cubit/builder_bitonic` doesn't need thrust, runs better in a stream, and in terms of temp mem during building needs only exactly one int per input point.
+The three builders all offer exactly the same caller interface, and will all build *exactly* the same trees, but they offer different trade-offs regarding build speed vs temporary memory used during building. `cubit/builder_thrust` is the fastest, but relies on `thrust`, and requires up to 3x as much memory during building as the input data itself. `cubit/builder_bitonic` doesn't need thrust, runs better in a stream, and in terms of temporary memory during building needs only exactly one int per input point.
 Finally, `cubit/builder_inplace` requires zero additional memory during building, but for large arrays (> 1M points) will be about an order of magnitude slower: